 If you do scale your design to a particular range, let me know which one so I can categorize it correctly.

-Do not submit partially completed works in progress, duplicates of existing figures/accessories in the Character Options toy range (even if they're out of print), designs created by other artists (unless you have their permission) or random household objects like keychains and drink coasters that you've simply slapped the Doctor Who logo onto.
+Do not submit partially completed works in progress, duplicates of existing figures/accessories in the Character Options toy range (even if they're out of print), designs created by other artists (unless you have their permission) or random household objects like keychains and drink coasters that you've simply slapped the Doctor Who logo onto (there are plenty of those up on Thingiverse, if you want to search for them.)

 1970's Newbery TARDIS Base